trickstersio/rucksack-template/README.md

 This project was bootstrap with `rucksack` and out of the box contains all the necessary things to run and develop web service application.

-One of it's main goals and benefits is being completely virtual.
+One of the main goals and benefits of our apporach is being completely virtual.
 It means that we are trying to run as much of a job as we can in Docker containers making you to install minimal dependecies into your computer.
 For now it's only Ruby you have to install.
 Recomended version is `2.6.5` but it should work with other versions itself.
 You can use [rbenv](https://github.com/rbenv/rbenv) or any other version management sofware to install proper version of Ruby on your machine.

 ## Running